HakoForge/Hako-mkdocs/docs/hardware/panel-removal.md

 # Lid Installation & Removal

-Safe and proper removal of chassis lid is essential for accessing internal components.

 ## Overview
+Safe and proper removal of chassis lid is essential for accessing internal components. <br />

 The HakoCore chassis lid is designed for quick, tool-minimal removal while maintaining structural integrity when closed.
 The HakoCore features a slide-and-lift lid mechanism for easy maintenance access.